Weight: SI units

-A kilogram has remained the same quantity it was before the redefinition.
-But as of May 2019, the weights measured and recorded can be traced back and used as comparison for current and future work.

 Pound and other non-SI units

 In United States customary units, the pound can be either a unit of force or a unit of mass.
 Related units used in some distinct, separate subsystems of units include the poundal and the slug.
 The poundal is defined as the force necessary to accelerate an object of one-pound mass at 1 ft/s2, and is equivalent to about 1/32.2 of a pound-force.
 The slug is defined as the amount of mass that accelerates at 1 ft/s2 when one pound-force is exerted on it, and is equivalent to about 32.2 pounds (mass).

 The kilogram-force is a non-SI unit of force, defined as the force exerted by a one-kilogram mass in standard Earth gravity (equal to 9.80665 newtons exactly).
 The dyne is the cgs unit of force and is not a part of SI, while weights measured in the cgs unit of mass, the gram, remain a part of SI.